Benefits for cancer carers

 Bereavement Support Payment (BSP)

-Bereavement Support Payment is a payment that you can apply for if your husband, wife or civil partner has died.
+Bereavement Support Payment is a payment that you can apply for if your partner has died.
 It is not means tested.
 So your income or whether or not you're working doesn't affect it.

 Bereavement Support Payment has replaced:

-You may be able to get Bereavement Support Payment if your husband, wife or civil partner died in the last 21 months.
-You must apply within 3 months of their death to get the full amount.
-You can apply up to 21 months after their death, but you'll get less money.
+You may be able to get Bereavement Support Payment if your partner died in the last 21 months.
+You usually need to apply within 3 months of their death to get the full amount.

 You can get it if your partner either: